 Less Money Needed

 One more advantage of renting is that it requires less money upfront.
-If you want to buy a house, you’ll need some cash to make it happen.
-With an apartment, all you need to come up with is the first month’s rental payment and the security deposit.
+If you want to buy a house, you’ll need cash to make it happen.
+With an apartment, all you need to develop is the first month’s rental payment and the security deposit.

-It’s a lot easier coming up with the small amount of money needed to rent an apartment compared to the amount you need to purchase a home.
+It’s a lot easier to come up with the small amount of money needed to rent an apartment than the amount you need to purchase a home.

 The Cons of Renting